Registration Data Access Protocol: Number resources

-RDAP databases for assigned IP numbers are maintained by five Regional Internet registries.
+RDAP databases for assigned IP numbers are maintained by five regional Internet registries.
 ARIN maintains a bootstrap database.
 Thanks to the standard document format, tasks such as, for example, getting the abuse team address of a given IP number can be accomplished in a fully automated manner.

 Name resources

 RDAP databases for registered names are maintained after ICANN agreement.
 Name resources are much slower, as the number of registries under ICANN is huge.
 In addition, as the GDPR became enforceable, in May 2018, the problem of personal data divulged via WHOIS or RDAP slowed adoption further.
+To solve the conflict between GDPR and ICANN policies ICANN published a temporary specification according to which all contact details need to be redacted for privacy reasons if they fall under the GDPR, unless the contact explicitly allows publication.
+This includes email addresses, however the registrar has to offer an anonymized email address or a web form to allow forwarding of information to contacts.
+The registry RDAP/WHOIS response has to contain a notice that these options to contact the contacts are only available in the registrar RDAP/WHOIS.